 The rule of 72 turns out to be exactly accurate at about 7.85%.
 But up at around 26%, it should be called the rule of 78.
 Down around 1% or 2%, it should be called the rule of 70.

-An otherwise interesting article on why Canadian banks won’t be raising the interest rate they pay on savings accounts made the mistake of using the rule of 72 for interest rates of 1% and 2%.
+Blindly applying the rule of 72 for interest rates of 1% and 2% gives answers that are slightly off.
 The real times to double your money are about 70 and 35 years rather than 72 and 36 years.

 This kind of error certainly isn’t a big deal when doing back-of-the-envelope calculations, but I prefer to know when rules are accurate and when they are just approximations.